Aisle5Oakland/aisle5oakland.github.io/_beermenu/9940-FederationLowBoyOatmealStout.md

  - is_light: " "
  - is_malty: "True"
  - is_sour: " "
+long_desc: "Dry oatmeal stout on nitro with taste of smooth, rich coffee "
 ---

 This is a description for Federation Oatmeal Stout